-Most salaried people get some additional amount as annual bonus or commission atleast once a year.
+Most salaried people get some additional amount as an annual bonus or commission at least once a year.
 Do make sure that you use a part of this amount to prepay your loan to reduce the outstanding amount.
 This will help reduce your interest outgo.

-You can also consider transferring your existing home loan to other lenders that are offering lower interest rate.
+You can also consider transferring your existing home loan to other lenders that are offering lower home loan interest rates.
 But that should be done after considering other costs like processing fees, transfer charges, pre-closure fees, etc.

 These are some ways in which you can better manage your home loan and save a lot of money.